ReadWithAudrey/readwithaudrey/src/markdown/privacy.md

 ---
 title: Privacy
 ---
-This privacy policy applies between you, the User of this Website and Read With Audrey, the owner and provider of this Website.
+TEST This privacy policy applies between you, the User of this Website and Read With Audrey, the owner and provider of this Website.
 Read With Audrey takes the privacy of your information very seriously.
 This privacy policy applies to our use of any and all Data collected by us or provided by you in relation to your use of the Website.

 This privacy policy should be read alongside, and in addition to, our Terms and Conditions, which can be found at: [www.readwithaudrey.com/terms](/terms).